RISE Coastal Community Resilience Challenge: Over $1 Million in Funding

 RISE Resilience Innovation Fund

 RISE will use over $1M in its Resilience Innovation Fund to support teams with financially sustainable solutions that enhance resilience of coastal communities (see 2018 Challenge topics above), can be demonstrated in Hampton Roads, are scalable to other coastal communities, have a strong potential to grow jobs in the region and can be built into economically viable businesses.
 RISE will offer the opportunity, subject to due diligence and underwriting review, to receive funds to qualifying teams.
 The Fund is established with federal CDBG-DR funds and consists of Grants and Forgivable Loans in range of $150,000 – $750,000 per company/non-profit.

-The Fund is in the process of finalizing its evaluation procedures and will start accepting applications for funding from the Challenge finalists on November 1, 2018.
+The Fund is in the process of finalizing its evaluation procedures and will start accepting applications for funding from the Challenge finalists in November, 2018.
 A final list of program guidelines and evaluation criteria will be issued prior to the RISE Resilience Innovation Fund application period.

 To be eligible for funding from the RISE Resilience Innovation Fund, you must, at a minimum, meet the following criteria:

 - Be a for profit small business (as defined by the U.S. Small Business Administration) or a non-profit entity that has a DUNS number, is registered on sam.gov, and has a committed, full-time solution lead(s);

 - Demonstrate the solutions in the Hampton Roads region of Southeastern Virginia, U.S.;